End-to-End Encryption

 Create Passphrase

-You create a strong passphrase that only you know
+Create a passphrase that only you know

 2